The pageload explained

 What’s left

-If you set a limit on how much weight your website should have – how much do you give away through avoidable ballast?
+If you set a limit on how much weight your website should have – how much are you giving away through avoidable ballast?

 The pageload is generally a term for the weight of your Web site.
 This is made up of the following factors: